fybrik/fybrik/website/content/docs/overview/connectors/index.md

 ---

 The project currently has two extension mechanisms, namely connectors and modules.
-Here we describe what connectors are and what default connectors are installed using the default {{< name >}} installation.
+This page describes what connectors are and what connectors are installed using the default {{< name >}} installation.

 # What are connectors?